 Category 1 Hurricane (Winds 74-95 mph) Porches and awnings may be damaged.
 Older homes may have roof damage.
 There may be more substantial damage to mobile homes and minor pier and boat damage.
 Unprotected windows may be broken by flying debris.
 Large tree branches may snap and shallow-rooted trees can be toppled.
 Heavy damage is possible to power lines.
 Low-lying coastal roads will become inundated with water.

-Category 2 Hurricane (Winds 96-110 mph) Some damage to building roofs, doors and windows with considerable damage to mobile homes.
+Category 2 Hurricane (Winds 96-110 mph) Some damage to building roofs, doors, and windows with considerable damage to mobile homes.
 Failure of awnings and screened-in enclosures will be common.
 Some large trees may be blown down.
 Extensive power outages can be expected as well as coastal roads cut off by water.
 Major damage to piers and small boats could occur.

 Category 3 Hurricane (Winds 111-130 mph) Some structural damage to small homes is likely.
 Major damage is likely to coastal structures, with minor to moderate damage possible for inland buildings.
 Nearly all mobile homes and older small homes could be destroyed.
-There will likely be major damage to large trees, fences and signs and extensive power loss.
+There will likely be major damage to large trees, fences, and signs and extensive power loss.
 Serious coastal flooding is possible throughout the affected area.

 Category 4 Hurricane (Winds 131-155 mph) Total destruction of mobile homes will occur along with wall and roof structure failure on most small homes.
 Extensive damage is likely to doors, windows, and roofing materials.
 Major damage or destruction of most coastal structures is possible.
-Severe damage will occur for inland structures and trees, shrubs, and signs may be blown down.
+Severe damage will occur to inland structures and trees, shrubs, and signs may be blown down.
 Power outages may last for weeks or months.
-Major coastal erosion and flooding is possible.
+Major coastal erosion and flooding are possible.

 Category 5 Hurricane (Winds 156+ mph) Complete roof failure on homes and industrial buildings.
-Some complete building failures with extensive shattering of windows and doors.
-All signage, fences and awnings will be destroyed.
+Some complete building failures with the extensive shattering of windows and doors.
+All signage, fences, and awnings will be destroyed.
 Nearly all trees will be snapped or uprooted.
 Extensive coastal flooding and erosion will occur and power outages may last months.
 Long-term water shortages are possible.

 Get a Plan!
 Steps to Creating a Family Disaster Plan